-Lost and found items may be obtained in the Fellowship Gym.
-Lost and Found items will be laid out on tables for students and parents to look through at the end of each month.
-Any item that has not been claimed will become the property of the school and may be discarded or donated to a charitable organization.
+Lost and Found items may be obtained in the cafeteria.
+Once a month, Lost and Found items will be laid out on tables for students and parents to check.
+Any item that has not been claimed will be discarded or donated to a charitable organization.